diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 #### Tuning the level of parallelism
 So far we have talked about how all of our transformations are distributed, but we have not really looked at how Spark decides how to split up the work. `Every RDD has a fixed number of partitions that determine the degree of parallelism` to use when executing operations on the RDD.

-`When performing aggregations or grouping operations, we can ask Spark to use a specific number of partitions`.
-Spark will always try to infer a sensible default value based on the size of your cluster, but in some cases you will want to tune the level of parallelism for better performance.
+`When performing aggregations or grouping operations, we can ask Spark to use a specific number of partitions`. `Spark will always try to infer a sensible default value based on the size of your cluster, but in some cases you will want to tune the level of parallelism for better performance`.

 `Most of the operators discussed in this chapter accept a second parameter giving` **the number of partitions** `to use` when creating the grouped or aggregated RDD.